 - 3. Click Add to add a user.
 Enter the new username and password in the appropriate fields. - 4.
-(Optional) To force the user to change their password the next time they log in, select the User must change password at next login checkbox. - 5.
+(Optional) To force the user to change the default password, select the User must change password at next login checkbox. - 5.
 Assign the user to one or more groups. - 6.
 (Optional) Configure account expiration and password expiration. - 7.
 Click Next. - 8.
 Repeat steps 3-7 as needed to configure new user accounts and assign them to default groups.